 See below for more information about each specific project and any vacancies we are currently recruiting for:

 Get Farming! is a free weekly club for local children aged 8-11 years old.
 Members develop and maintain a vegetable growing area in the Farm, help with basic animal care routines and engage in environmental craft activities.
 The Club meets every Sunday throughout the year with two groups coming from 10am-12:30pm and 2pm-4:30pm.
 Volunteers would need to commit to attending regularly on Sundays from 9:45am – 4:45pm.
-Vacancies, please apply below!
+No current vacancies.

 Young Farmers Club is a free weekly club for local children to get involved with all aspects of a working farm.
 Club members (aged 11-13) help with mucking out and caring for animals, maintain their own vegetable plot, learn about conservation as well as cooking and craft activities.
 The Club meets every Saturday throughout the year with two groups coming from 10am-12:30pm and 2pm-4:30pm.
 Volunteers would need to commit to attending regularly on Saturdays from 9:45am – 4:45pm.
-Vacancies, please apply below!
+No current vacancies.

 Holiday Activities are one-off sessions that enable young people aged 8-13 years old to get more involved in the Farm during the school holiday period.
 There are two main activities ‘Farm Club’ and ‘Bushcraft Club’.
 All sessions run from 10am-4pm.
 The next holiday programme we deliver will be in Easter 2017.
 No current vacancies.